ceSiteTesting/CE_Site_Testing/Data_Analysis/README.md

 ```
 This is where you can analyze the field data.
 Each of the functions has additions menus that allow you to refine the data's fidelity.

-If there is any furthr confusion, this is a video going through the data acquisition process as well as using the code.
+If there is any further confusion, this is a video going through the data acquisition process as well as using the code.
 https://www.youtube.com/watch?v=Re8FvCaCeBg